 Kalmar is highly regarded for his work with singers and has conducted at the Hamburg State Opera, Vienna State Opera (Magic Flute, Cosí fan tutte), Zurich Opera House (Figaro, Die Entführung) and National Opera of Brussels (Il Barbiere di Siviglia) in addition to productions at the Vienna Volksoper (Contes d’Hoffmann), Frankfurt (Die Fledermaus), Weimar (Rigoletto), and the Aix en Provence and Carinthischer Sommer Festivals.
 He regularly programmes opera in concert and oratorio with his orchestras in Oregon and Chicago.

 His recordings for Pentatone with the Oregon Symphony Orchestra include two Grammy Award nominations, one for their 2012 release of “Music for a Time of War” and another for “Spirit of the American Range” featuring works by Walter Piston, George Antheil and Copland Symphony No 3.
-Spring 2017 saw the release of Haydn Symphonies Nos 53, 64 and 96 “this is a grand performance that catches a world-class symphony at the top of their game” Audiophile Audition.
-His recordings for Cedille records include a CD of American Orchestral works, repertoire by Szymanowski, Martinu and Bartok and works by Joachim and Brahms with the Chicago Symphony Orchestra.
+Spring 2017 saw the release of Haydn Symphonies Nos 53, 64 and 96 “this is a grand performance that catches a world-class symphony at the top of their game” Audiophile Audition and September 2018 sees the latest release “Aspects of America” including works by Barber, Kenji Bunch, Christopher Rouse and Sebastian Currier.
+His recordings for Cedille records include repertoire by Szymanowski, Martinu and Bartok and works by Joachim and Brahms with the Chicago Symphony Orchestra.

-Born in Uruguay to Austrian parents, Carlos Kalmar studied conducting with Karl Österreicher at the College for Music in Vienna and in 1984 won First Prize at the Hans Swarowsky Conducting Competition.
-He has previously served as Music Director with the RTVE Madrid, Stuttgart Philharmonic, Anhaltisches Theater and Philharmonic Orchestra in Dessau and the Niederösterreichisches Tonkünstlerorchester in Vienna.
+Born in Uruguay to Austrian parents, Carlos Kalmar studied conducting with Karl Österreicher in Vienna and won First Prize at the Hans Swarowsky Conducting Competition.
+He has previously served as Music Director with the RTVE Madrid, Stuttgart Philharmonic and the Niederösterreichisches Tonkünstlerorchester in Vienna.